Elephant in the Room :: Pinterest

 [*For example, the image sourced from Pinterest might have a lot of movement in it from wind.
 We may need to bring along a leaf blower to replicate this situation. ;)]

 I (Emily) worked at a small pharmacy on the Sunshine Coast for several years.
 One of the pharmacists I worked with was equally left- & right-brained (we'll call her Anna).
-To keep both sides stimulated, she worked as a pharmacist some days of the week and a hairdresser on other days.
+To keep both sides stimulated, Anna worked as a pharmacist some days of the week and a hairdresser on other days.
 Hairdressing clients would come to Anna with cutouts from magazines or from hair colour boxes with the request to make their hair the same colour.
 Anna would ask the client a couple of questions to gauge what was motivating that particular colour choice (especially if she thought that the colour might not suit them best and she needed to find a diplomatic way to suggest a slight variation).
-One day, she mentioned that she had noticed an interesting phenomenon.
-Anna said that it very often became apparent that the client was more attracted to the image of the person rather than the hair colour per se.
+One day, Anna mentioned that she had noticed an interesting phenomenon: it very often became apparent that the client was more attracted to the image of the person depicted in the image rather than the hair colour per se.
 She found that stripping the situation back and addressing the colour alone was, in some cases, quite challenging.
 Sometimes the client genuinely seemed to think that they would look more like the model if their hair colour was similar.

 This is just one aspect of how the concept of expectation vs reality can play out.